Shayan-Mazahir/rsnchat-bot/README.md

 - Make sure all the dependencies are installed
 - Run the bot using ```node index.js```

-# Contributions and improvements to this project are open and appriciated!
+# Contributions and improvements to this project are open and appreciated!